U.S. Route 30 in Pennsylvania: Pittsburgh to Breezewood

 US 30 heads east as the six-lane, divided Lincoln Highway and reaches an interchange serving Westmoreland Mall to the south of the road.
 The road narrows to four lanes and continues east-southeast.
 Farther east, the route runs through rural areas with some development, passing to the north of Arnold Palmer Regional Airport as it widens to six lanes and comes to an intersection with PA 981 to the south of Latrobe.

 US 30 narrows to four lanes before it reaches a cloverleaf interchange with PA 982 that provides access to Latrobe to the north and Youngstown to the south.
 The median of the road widens and the westbound lanes cross the Loyalhanna Creek, at which point the Loyalhanna Creek runs in the median of US 30.
 The route comes to an intersection with the southern terminus of PA 217.
 Past this intersection, US 30 winds southeast through a gap in Chestnut Ridge, with the eastbound lanes crossing the Loyalhanna Creek.

 At this point, the road heads east as a four-lane divided highway with the Loyalhanna Creek parallel to the south, passing to the north of the Idlewild and Soak Zone amusement park.
-The median widens again and the route intersects the southern terminus of PA 259 in Millbank.
+The median widens again, and the route intersects the southern terminus of PA 259 in Millbank.
 US 30 curves south and turns to the east.
 The road curves southeast and the median narrows, at which point it heads along the southwest border of Ligonier as a four-lane divided highway.
 The route crosses PA 711 and passes to the south of Fort Ligonier.
 US 30 leaves Ligonier and narrows to a two-lane undivided road, intersecting the northern terminus of PA 381.
 The route passes through the Laughlintown and runs along the southern border of Laurel Mountain.
 Past the Laurel Mountain, the road ascends Laurel Hill and comes to a westbound runaway truck ramp.
-Further up the hill, the route reaches a westbound truck brake check station and briefly becomes a divided highway through a sharp turn before it comes to another westbound truck brake check station.
+Further up the hill, the route reaches a westbound truck brake check station, then briefly becomes a divided highway through a sharp turn before reaching another westbound truck brake check station.